 - 1 tbsp Camp

 1. Preheat your oven to 180ºC.
 Grease a rectangle or square dish roughly 25cm x 20cm x 5cm and leave to one side.

 2. If using a stand mixer, we find it’s better to use the whisk attachment here.
 Place the butter in the bowl and start to mix on a low-medium setting (about 2 or 3).
-Once it’s whisked down, add in the Camp and cream together.
+Once it’s whisked down, add in the Camp.
 Add in the sugar and keep creaming.
 Then crack an egg in, allow to mix, before adding in the next one.